-Personal and health information - from now on referred to as "information" - includes both medical information and individually identifiable information, like your name, address, telephone number, or Social Security number.
-The term "information" in this notice includes any personal and health information created or received by a healthcare provider or health plan that relates to your physical or mental health or condition, providing healthcare to you, or the payment for such healthcare.
-We protect this information in all formats including electronic, written, and oral information.
+Personal and health information includes both medical information and personal information, like your name, address, telephone number, or Social Security number.
+The term "information" in this notice includes any personal and health information.
+This includes information created or received by a healthcare provider or health plan.
+The information relates to your physical or mental health or condition, providing healthcare to you, or the payment for such healthcare.